mustavikhan05/course-finder/tasks.md

    - [ ] Separate deployments for easier maintenance

 Implementation will leverage modern React patterns and hooks to create a clean, responsive UI that clearly displays seat availability changes in real-time while maintaining simplicity.

+## 12. UI/UX Improvements

+### 12.1 Mobile Experience Enhancement
+- [x] Implement responsive viewport settings to prevent unwanted zooming on mobile devices
+- [x] Optimize form layout for mobile screens with larger touch targets
+- [x] Improve readability of schedule tables on small screens with horizontal scrolling indicators
+- [x] Add elastic zoom constraints for better mobile viewing experience
+- [x] Test and optimize for various mobile device sizes (small, medium, large screens)

+### 12.2 Form Interface Redesign
+- [x] Redesign checkbox and selection components with modern, visually consistent styling
+- [x] Replace default checkboxes with custom-styled toggle switches for better visual appeal
+- [x] Implement a more intuitive course selection interface with clearer visual hierarchy
+- [x] Add subtle animations for form interactions (selections, additions, removals)
+- [x] Improve form section visual separation with better spacing and dividers

+### 12.3 Visual Design Consistency
+- [x] Create a cohesive color system for status indicators and interactive elements
+- [x] Standardize button styles across the application with consistent hover/active states
+- [x] Implement improved visual feedback for all interactive elements
+- [x] Add subtle transitions between states for a more polished feel
+- [x] Ensure consistent spacing and alignment throughout the interface

+### 12.4 Schedule Display Enhancements
+- [x] Improve the visual presentation of schedule cards with better contrast and spacing
+- [x] Enhance the visual distinction between different course types/departments
+- [x] Optimize table layout for readability with improved typography and spacing
+- [x] Add subtle visual indicators for schedule comparison
+- [x] Implement clearer visual hierarchy in schedule information presentation

+These improvements focus on enhancing the existing functionality through better visual design and user experience, especially for mobile users, rather than adding new features.
+The goal is to make the application more intuitive, visually appealing, and easier to use across all devices.